tooowzh/RadarComposite/README.md

 We're actively moving this project to completely free-of-use.
 We're actively removing any components that rely on closed source product.

 On-going task:
-* Migrating to SBT.
-Handle Python codes in SBT tasks
+* Migrating to SBT. <del> Handle Python codes in SBT tasks </del>
+* Use streaming API with customized radar data feeding.
 * Adopting Py-ART and wradlib to support more data type
 * Providing quality control and data correction.
-* 3D wind field retrieval.
+* <del>3D wind field retrieval.</del>
+* Add EVAD and GBVTD to single radar algorithms
 * Increase compatibility on Windows platform.
-Utilizing docker and Hyper-V to adapt any software from Linux
+* Decode NEXRAD using netcdf4-java
 * Increase GIS compatibility on Linux

 **This a data-processing framework, thus there is no visualization in this system.
 We have no plan to add any visualization function in this framework.**